matter-labs/proof_system_info_v1.0/README.md

 This repository contrains a short information about the extension of the PLONK proof system used in zkSync v1.0.
 A PDF file contrains an unrolled protocol and below we also give a short intuitive description for interested readers.

+## Warning for Github viewers

+Github's Markdown renderer does not support inline formulas used in this document, so you can open this file in your favorite Markdown viewer for better experience or open a PDF for the same short descriptions as the one made below.

 ## Extensions

 Compared to the original PLONK [paper](https://eprint.iacr.org/2019/953.pdf) we use two extensions: